 Then a list of things that did not survive the fire, 3,000 of them, from Mario Kart game cartridge to living room sofa—were presented to us in a grid.
 I was to go through these items and give the insurance company the price for which they were purchased, at any time during the last 30 years.

 It became a year of slogging.
-Not only through unending paper work, but of phone calls and meetings and suddenly redoing—not just your kitchen, but every room in your house!
+Not only through unending paper work, but of phone calls and meetings and signing off on a million things.
+Usually, when you redo a room, say, your kitchen, you have happy months of planning and choosing.
+When you have to do every room at once, and instantly, it’s not the same joie de vivre.
 Also, the house had to be brought up to current code—no grandfathering in!
 That meant, among other things, a brand new $10,000 egress from the basement.

 Even with a contractor we trusted and insurance adjusters who were on our side, It was never-ending.
 (And TiVo, stop charging us for service to an empty house and melted machines.
 This is my fifth call!
 Stop it!)
 Meanwhile, none of my other obligations had gone away.
 Prioritizing was key, and keeping on keeping on, even when it felt like another day of chewing Kleenex, was absolutely necessary.
 When life becomes a marathon and you have no choice but to run it, you find an endurance you never knew you had.